ra9hur/SDC-P6-Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project

+This project is about implementing Extended Kalman Filter (EKF) to locate objects (i.e. a bicycle) in real-time, using a data inputs from multiple sensors such as Laser and Radar.

+This is a 3-step process-

+1. To predict position and velocity with some uncertainty.
+Here, we are predicting information based on current belief.
+2. Then measure position and velocity with some uncertainty using sensors.
+3. Finally, increase the certainty of our prediction by combining our prediction with the measurement information.
+Here belief is being updated with new information.

 Simulated lidar and radar measurements are provided to detect a bicycle that travels around the vehicle.
-Kalman filter, lidar measurements and radar measurements are used to track the bicycle's position and velocity.
+While laser sensors represent measurements in cartesian coordinate, the radar sensors represent in polar coordinate.
+A direct conversion of polar coordinate to cartesian coordinate gives nonlinearity and so Kalman filter is no more useful.
+Hence, we have to be able to linearly map from the polar coordinate to the cartesian coordinate.

+EKF uses the method called first order Taylor expansion to obtain linear approximation of the polar coordinate measurements.
+A Jacobian matrix is used, which represents linear mapping from polar to cartesian coordinate.

 ---